Mount Union, Pennsylvania: Emergency services

 The Mount Union Borough has its own police department providing law enforcement services to the borough with around a dozen officers.
-Mount Union Volunteer Fire Department provides fire, rescue and ambulance services to the borough and to Shirley Township.
-The Fire Department has 3 ambulances, a Fire Engine, Engine-Rescue, Ladder truck, brush truck and a boat.
+Mount Union Volunteer Fire Department provides fire, rescue and ambulance services to the borough and to Shirley Township and surrounding communities.
+The fire department has two ambulances: a 2014 Ford and a 2023 Ford.
+These units provide IALS (Intermediate Advance Life Support) and BLS (Basic Life Support); the status of the rigs rotates on a day to day basis.
+They also operate a 2015 Pierce Squad and a 2003 Pierce Engine – both refurbished in 2026 – a 2009 Rosenbauer 109ft straight truck, 2007 Ford Brush Truck and a 2009 Ford Special Unit also refurbished in 2026.

 Health care

 Mount Union Area Medical Center which provides preventive health services to the community.
-The closest hospitals is Penn Highlands Huntingdon, formerly JC Blair Hospital in Huntingdon and Geisinger Lewistown Hospital in Lewistown.
+The closest hospitals are Penn Highlands Huntingdon, formerly JC Blair Hospital, in Huntingdon and Geisinger Lewistown Hospital in Lewistown.